Fundamental and advanced methods to improve monoclonal antibody production in vitro

 Fundamental steps to ensure high productivity in monoclonal antibody production in vitro

-One of the most fundamental factors is the choice of gene cloning method.
-Traditional gene cloning technology relies on the existence of a template and of adequate PCR amplification conditions.
+For biopharmaceutical production, antibody genes are preferentially chemically synthesized (with sequence modifications/optimizations for mammalian cells expression); while for analytical purposes antibodies may still be cloned through conventional gene cloning methods.
+These conventional methods rely on the existence of a template and of adequate PCR amplification conditions.
 This imposes important limitations such as the risk of introducing errors during amplification or the impossibility to perform codon optimization.

 Traditionally, CHO cells are best adapted to grow in a serum-based medium.
 However, serum is an undefined animal product that often leads to unpredictable yields and may contain pathogens that compromise the safety of the final product.